mommy003/MSML/README.md

 model_configuration(data_train,data_valid,data_test,mv)
 ```

 This process will produce predicted values for both the validation and test datasets, corresponding to each model configuration trained on the training dataset.
-The outcome of this function will yield variables named predict_validation_models and predict_test_models.
+The outcome of this function will yield variables named predict_validation and predict_test.
 | phenotype | model_1   | model_2   | ... | Model_N   |
 |-----------|-----------|-----------|-----|-----------|
 |    ...    |    ...    |    ...    | ... |    ...    |